-This subrule is classified as a civil penalty provision under the National Gas (South Australian) Regulations.
-See clause 6 and Schedule 3 of the National Gas (South Australian) Regulations.
+This subrule is classified as a tier 1 civil penalty provision under the National Gas (South Australia) Regulations.
+(See clause 6 and Schedule 3 of the National Gas (South Australia) Regulations.)

-- (3) The AER may on the application of the service provider for the non-scheme pipeline concerned or on its own initiative vary the conditions of an exemption. - (4) A variation to the conditions of an exemption takes effect on the date specified by the AER in its decision to grant the variation.
+(3) The AER may on the application of the service provider for the non-scheme pipeline concerned or on its own initiative vary the conditions of an exemption.

+(4) A variation to the conditions of an exemption takes effect on the date specified by the AER in its decision to grant the variation.